Eurogroup to speed up work on bailout fund

 Greece sparked panic in the market and shocked fellow euro zone countries by announcing last Monday it would call a referendum to seek citizens' approval for an emergency financing package that euro zone governments, private investors and the IMF agreed on after tortuous talks on October 27.

-Greece has since dropped the referendum plan and its politicians agreed on Sunday to form a unity government to enact the unpopular 130 billion euro package.
+Greece has since dropped the referendum plan and its politicians agreed on Sunday to form a unity government to enact the unpopular 130 billion ($179 billion) euro package.

 But markets are worried about how the euro zone debt crisis will develop and yields of Italy's benchmark 10-year bonds rose to 6.39 percent on Friday, from 5.88 percent on October 27.